Module 1.1: FinOps Fundamentals & The Cloud Bill

 Show Answer

-Without tags on 38% of resources, you cannot attribute ~$68,400/month to any team or project.
-This makes cost optimization nearly impossible because you can’t identify who owns the resources or whether they’re needed.
-Fix: (1) Implement tag enforcement policies that block resource creation without mandatory tags, (2) Run a tagging remediation sprint for existing untagged resources, (3) Use AWS Cost Allocation Tags or GCP Labels to retroactively map resources, (4) Set a target of 95%+ tag compliance within 60 days.
+Without tags on 38% of resources, you cannot accurately attribute approximately $68,400/month to any specific team or project.
+This massive blind spot makes cost optimization nearly impossible because you cannot determine who owns the resources or whether they are actively needed for business value.
+To fix this, you must first implement tag enforcement policies that block the creation of new resources without mandatory tags.
+Then, you should organize a tagging remediation sprint to retroactively map existing untagged resources, aiming for a compliance target of 95% or higher within the next 60 days.

 Question 4